Skip to content

 Frank Cilluffo

-Cilluffo has published extensively in academic, law, business and policy journals, as well as magazines and newspapers worldwide.
-His work has been published through ABC News, Foreign Policy, The Journal of International Security Affairs, The National Interest, Parameters, Politico, Studies in Conflict and Terrorism, USA Today, U.S. News & World Report, The Washington Quarterly and The Washington Post.
-He currently serves on the editorial advisory board for Military and Strategic Affairs, and has served as an on-air consultant for CBS News and as a reviewer for a number of publications and foundations.
+He has published extensively in academic, law, business and policy journals, as well as magazines and newspapers worldwide.
+His work has been published through ABC News, Foreign Affairs, Foreign Policy, Fox News, The Journal of International Security Affairs, The National Interest, Newsweek, Parameters, Politico, Studies in Conflict and Terrorism, USA Today, U.S. News & World Report, The Washington Quarterly, The Wall Street Journal, and The Washington Post.
+He previously served as an on-air consultant for CBS News and currently serves as a Trustee for the Alabama School of Cyber Technology and Engineering and is Chairman of the Advisory Board of Cyber Florida.

 Articles by Frank Cilluffo